magarena/magarena/launch4j/Readme.txt

 - all cube (875 cards)

 - renamed the two standard cubes to default and all
-- added AI selection in preferences (default is same as MiniMax AI, random AI does random moves)
+- improved displaying of messages with scroll bar and toggle button + F1 shortcut to show or hide messages
 - improved mana cost images (if already installed, delete symbols folder in Magarena data folder and load images)
 - improved card definition files, they now also contain the image url and cube information
+- added AI selection in preferences (default is same as MiniMax AI, random AI does random moves)

 - fixed Lightning Helix, it can now target your own permanents with filter legal targets enabled